Software-Engineering-2018/CIIE-Website-Moksh-Gupta/README.md

 # CIIE-Website

-This is repository contains a full project of the Software Engineering with the source code of the website, SRS report, MOM from the customer, Design Document, a Full report, Feedback from customer, etc.
+This is repository contains a full project of the Software Engineering with the source code of the website, SRS report, MOM from the customer, Design Document, a Full report, Feedback from customer, Coding metrics, etc.

 To run the website, download the "new_project" and directly run it as it a python3.6 virtualenv.